 Consult State and Federal Agencies

 These state and federal agencies provide support for bullying and harassment.

 - Washington State School Safety Center provides information on federal and state policies and programs that pertain to school harassment and bullying.

 - www.stopbullying.gov is a US government program that provides information from various agencies on bullying and cyberbullying, including risk factors, prevention, and effective responses.

-And these national organizations work to promote safer schools and provide extensive information and resources.
+These national organizations work to promote safer schools and provide extensive information and resources.
 (The ACLU, PFLAG and GLSEN also have Washington state chapters.)
 Some of these websites also provide free or low cost tools and curriculum.